mauroservienti/NServiceBus.Extensions.DispatchRetries/README.md

 }
 ```

-In the above snippet `MyOtherMessage1` and `MyOtherMessage2` are dispatched immidiately, `MyOtherMessage3` and `MyOtherMessage4` are batched.
+In the above snippet `MyOtherMessage1` and `MyOtherMessage2` are dispatched immediately, `MyOtherMessage3` and `MyOtherMessage4` are batched.

-All message operations outside the context of an incoming message are dispatched immidiately.
+All message operations outside the context of an incoming message are dispatched immediately.

 ```csharp
 var endpointInstance = await Endpoint.Start(endpointConfiguration);